Wisconsin is blue-collar to the core. The three big drivers of the state economy are the agriculture, manufacturing, and tourism industries.

 - Continuing Education in WI

 a.
-Get information from Wisconsin schools offing programs in accounting.
+Request information from Wisconsin schools offering degree programs in accounting.
 The Wisconsin State Department of Regulation and Licensing requires that every certified public accountant in the state earn 150 semester hours of college credit and have a minimum of a bachelor’s degree.

 If you attended school in another country, your credits must be assessed by a member agency of the National Association of Credential Evaluation Services (NACES).
 The Wisconsin Department of Regulation and Licensing also requires that you complete courses in business law and income taxation, in addition to any courses recommended by the evaluation.
 These courses must also be through an accredited US four-year bachelor degree granting institution.
 Official transcripts proving successful completion of the required courses must be sent with your application to the Wisconsin Department of Regulation and Licensing.

-- Earn a graduate degree in accounting from an accounting program or department accredited by an accrediting agency recognized by the board (listed above).
+1. Earn a graduate degree in accounting from an accounting program or department accredited by one of the agencies recognized by the board (listed above).

-- Earn any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board and includes the completion of:
+2. Earn any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board, as long as it meets the curriculum requirements below:

 - 24 semester hours in accounting at the undergraduate level including courses covering financial accounting, auditing, taxation, and management accounting